UsagiBo/HackeNewsCloneDoc/RAD.md

 3. Proposed system
         1. Overview
-The system consists of a database operated by a the back-end.
-With front-end for the website and an API component.
+The system consists of a website, operating a database and an API component.

         2. Functional requirements